Personal growth may well be the only widely (and wildly) popular industry in the world with no certain, shared definition of its product.

 But before I had hardly begun again, I realized there was a problem.
 What she described to me and what I saw did not match up at all.
 So I had to return to the phone booth.

 She once again reassured me that was the way to their home, using the Kroger as a reference point, and that I must have just missed a turn.

 Okay.
 So I tried yet again, but with the same results.

 Third time in the phone booth I happened to mention a drug store that I could also see.
 She stopped me immediately.
 “WAIT… no wonder you can’t find us.
 You’re at the wrong Kroger!”

 The critical fact (that I wasn’t aware of) was that there were actually two Kroger stores on that same highway, oddly enough.
 The problem all along was that we were coming from completely different orientations.

 Point being, at the outset it is of essential importance that you know where we’re coming from at GRO in terms of our orientation to personal growth.
-The last thing we want is to add to the confusion of the matter (as evidenced in the previous Macmillan quote).

 One of the primary reasons we created Growth Resources Online is because we believe the personal growth industry and the world of psychology together are insufficient to answer the WHY questions of life and fill the emptiness in the human heart.

 Don’t misunderstand me, psychology provides a wonderful set of tools that, when used appropriately, can truly facilitate the process of personal growth and change.
 But it by no means answers our existential questions.

 For those of us who are Christian, we look primarily to Scripture to provide the truths we need to live by.
 The Bible, for us, is our manual for living.